Reach

 More information

-How to apply to become a Reach artist
+Apply to become a Reach artist

 You can also submit an audio or video file in spoken English or BSL (7 minutes max), or download and send the questions as a Word document to team@cripticarts.org.
 Please find the Word versions of these forms below:

-an help out – just email team@cripticarts.org.
+If you need access support to input answers into the form, we can help out – just email team@cripticarts.org.
 We’re able to support applicants with transcribing answers on a 1:1 Zoom, but cannot provide or fund individualised access support for applications beyond this.
 If you have any queries about this, please contact us on team@cripticarts.org to discuss.

 You may also be interested in